matyszm/filfinder/README.md

 This is a Leginon plugin to help automate data collection on non-uniform samples, primarily filamentous complexes.
 Specifically, this was designed in mind for collecting data on LRRK2 filaments bound to microtubules using lacey grids rather than the usual UltrAuFoil or Quantifoil grids with equally spaced holes.
 This plug-in works on the hole level magnification, where it can select multiple imaging areas with filaments, as well as suggest an area to put down a focus target that contains enough carbon to properly focus.

-This is the code was used in the Microtubule...
-(Paper name here).
-While it can be adapted to work with other proteins or complexes, I will not be updating this particular repo with such updates.
+This is the code was used in the "Structural basis for Parkinson’s Disease-linked LRRK2’s binding to microtubules" by Snead DM, Matyszewski M, Dickey AM et al. While it can be adapted to work with other proteins or complexes, I will not be updating this particular repo with such updates.
 Instead, there will be a suite of tools released in the near future that will contain much more user-friendly tools to train such models and create custom Leginon plugins.
 I will update this repo with a link when that work is ready for release.

 In addition, this plug-in was developed with the Talos Arctica in mind, which means our imaging beam has a fixed diameter and it will burn the sample near the chosen exposure area.
 To account for this, the plug-in will try to most efficiently choose imaging areas without imaging pre-exposed areas, while maximizing how many images it can take.
 While I make suggestion on how to modify the code to make it work better on the Titan Krios (which has no such beam size limitations), I was unable to test them.